Dana Point Meditation Classes & Private Lessons

 Post standing meditation is a type of meditation where the feet remain planted on the ground.
 It is also considered qigong (energy work).
 Standing meditation, as we practice it, trains the mind to connect with the body’s qi (internal energy).
 Standing meditation, when correctly practiced, has a regulating effect on the body by removing habitual tension through its practice.
 The body regains its optimal ability to function and heal itself naturally.
 This makes you less prone to muscular-skeletal medical conditions, and leads to a meditative calming effect.
 In Dana Point, at The Dragon Institute, we integrate standing meditation into both our morning Tai Chi / Qigong meditation class as well as out Internal Kung Fu classes through a practice called Siu Nim Tao (Sil Lim Tau).

 There are many different forms of moving meditation.
 This type of meditation uses active body movement in combination with meditatively training the mind to connect with the body’s movements.
 This type of training is usually associated with eyes open meditation, although there are several closed-eye moving meditations which can improve relaxation and awareness.
-In Dana Point, at The Dragon Institute, we offer moving meditation class based upon Tai Chi / Qigong meditation, Internal Kung Fu moving meditation and more.
+At The Dragon Institute in Dana Point, our meditation classes are based upon Tai Chi / Qigong meditation, Internal Kung Fu moving meditation and more.

 5 Benefits of Meditation